cmcquillan/quill.codes/content/posts/improve-performance-with-string-create/index.md

 ---
-title: "Squeeze Extra Performance out of .NET Core with String.Create()"
+title: "Deep Dive on .NET Core String.Create() Performance"
-date: 2020-10-21
+date: 2020-10-29
 draft: true
 author: "Casey McQuillan"
 tags: [ "dotnet", "csharp", "performance" ]
-description: ""
+description: "Casey McQuillan investigates strategies for improving string performance in .NET and ASP.NET Core when using String.Create()."
 ---

 When was the last time that an insignificant detail sparked a movement in your brain?
 As a software engineer, I have a habit of focusing on the one tiny detail I have never seen before in a new block of code.
 At that point, the gears in my brain begin turning. **I love these moments**.
 The ones where the tiniest piece of trivia sends me down a rabbit-hole of discovery.